 For more information on Mafra Palace, click here.

 Book a private tour!
-You may want to consider booking a private tour with an English-speaking guide.
+You may want to consider booking a private tour with an English-speaking guide, if you want to visit Mafra as a day trip from Lisbon.
 Your personal guide can provide you with information on the city and its historic sites.
-For more information on our Lisbon Panoramic tour, click here, and for information on all of our Lisbon tours, click here.
+For more information on our Lisbon Day Trip that includes Mafra Palace, click here, and for information on all of our Lisbon & Lisbon Day Trip tours, click here.

 Photo credit: Joaquim Alves Gaspar (CC BY-SA 3.0) / Photo of National Palace of Mafra

 For assistance with your travel plans, including hotel and private tour reservations, click here.